-“Cousin” in Greek is “suggests” and that signifies “kinswoman” or “relative.” “suggests” just infers that Mary and Elizabeth were family members, with no sign as to the level of relationship.
+“Cousin” in Greek is “suggests,” and that signifies “kinswoman” or “relative.” “suggests” infers that Mary and Elizabeth were family members, with no sign of the relationship level.

 “Cousin” was first involved here in Wycliffe’s interpretation.
-This was during when the word didn’t have the particular significance it does now.
-There is no accurate term in Greek, Hebrew, or Aramaic to indicate what we depict as a “cousin.”
+This was when the word didn’t have the particular significance it does now.
+There is no accurate Greek, Hebrew, or Aramaic term to indicate what we depict as a “cousin.”

 2 Facts We Learn From Elizabeth from The Bible